English

 MCU Integration Protocol

-The module sends the following command:
+The module sends the following data.

 0